federicozacayan/restful-api-symfony-4/README.md

-# restful-api-symfony-4
-RESTful API web server not dockerized with Symfony 4
+# RESTful API server no dockerized with Symfony 4

+This is a basic Hello-Wolrd application.
+This project was generated with [Symfony](https://github.com/symfony/symfony) version 4.3.

 ## Requirements

-It is assumed you have Linux OS, but you can run this project in Windows or MacOS also, just use the alternative  lines commands.
+(fake)It is assumed you have Linux OS, but you can run this project in Windows or MacOS also, just use the alternative  lines commands.

 **Linux**